Minimmit: Fast Finality with Even Faster Blocks: The formal specification

 \section{The formal specification}

 We initially give a specification aimed at simplicity.
-In the full version of the paper, we will describe optimisations, such as the use of threshold signatures to reduce communication complexity.
-In what follows, we suppose that all messages are signed by the sender, and that, when a correct processor sends a message to `all processors', it regards that message as immediately received by itself.
+In Section \ref{opt}, we will describe optimisations, such as the use of threshold signatures to reduce communication complexity.
+In what follows, we suppose that all messages are signed by the sender.
+We say `disseminate' to mean `send to all processors'.
+When a correct processor is instructed to send a message to itself, it regards that message as immediately received.
+For the sake of simplicity, we also initially assume (without explicit mention in the pseudocode) that correct processors automatically send new transactions to all others upon first receiving them - we will revisit this assumption in Section \ref{opt}.
 The pseudocode uses a number of message types, local variables, functions and procedures, detailed below.

-\textbf{The function} $\text{lead}(v)$.
-The value $\text{lead}(v)$ specifies the leader for view $v$.
-To be concrete, we set\footnote{Of course, leaders can also be randomly selected, if given an appropriate source of common randomness.} $\text{lead}(v):= p_j$, where $j= v \text{ mod }n$.
+\textbf{The function} $\mathtt{lead}(v)$.
+The value $\mathtt{lead}(v)$ specifies the leader for view $v$.
+To be concrete, we set\footnote{Of course, leaders can also be randomly selected, if given an appropriate source of common randomness.} $\mathtt{lead}(v):= p_{j+1}$, where $j= v \text{ mod }n$.

 \textbf{Blocks}.
 The \emph{genesis block} is the tuple $b_{\text{gen}}:=(0,\lambda,\lambda)$, where $\lambda$ denotes the empty sequence (of length 0).
-A block other than the genesis block is a tuple $b=(v,\text{Tr}, h)$, signed by $\text{lead}(v)$, where: \begin{itemize} \item $v\in \mathbb{N}_{\geq 1}$ (thought of as the view corresponding to $b$); \item $\text{Tr}$ is a sequence of distinct transactions; \item $h$ is a hash value (used to specify $b$'s parent). \end{itemize} We also write $b.\text{view}$, $b.\text{Tr}$ and $b.\text{h}$ to denote the corresponding entries of $b$.
+A block other than the genesis block is a tuple $b=(v,\text{Tr}, h)$, signed by $\mathtt{lead}(v)$, where: \begin{itemize} \item $v\in \mathbb{N}_{\geq 1}$ (thought of as the view corresponding to $b$); \item $\text{Tr}$ is a sequence of distinct transactions; \item $h$ is a hash value (used to specify $b$'s parent). \end{itemize} We also write $b.\text{view}$, $b.\text{Tr}$ and $b.\text{par}$ to denote the corresponding entries of $b$.
 If $b.\text{view}=v$, we also refer to $b$ as a `view $v$ block'.

 \textbf{Votes}.
 A \emph{vote} for the block $b$ is a message of the form $(\text{vote},b)$.